papivot/pace-docs/PKS Bootcamp prep.md

 - Login to OpsManager and upload the Harbor product tile using the `Import a Product` function.
 - Validate that the valid stemcell is associated with the tile.
 - Configure the tile.
 Use the defaults (wherever possible) .
-- Make sure Clarie and
+- Make sure Clair and Notary are enabled.
+- Apply changes.
+- Once configuration is completed, make sure that the DNS is updated to reflect the public IP/fqdn.
+- Validate the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjIyODE5NjksLTkzMjA0OTA3MSwtNj
-c3Mzk0OTE5LC0zMzkzMjg3NTEsMTU0NTU2ODU4LC05MDAzMjI2
-NDUsLTIwNzc1NzMzODQsLTE5MDIxNDQwOTEsLTc4ODA2NzYyMi
-wyMjA1NTM2MjNdfQ==
+eyJoaXN0b3J5IjpbMjAyMjkwNDcxNywtOTMyMDQ5MDcxLC02Nz
+czOTQ5MTksLTMzOTMyODc1MSwxNTQ1NTY4NTgsLTkwMDMyMjY0
+NSwtMjA3NzU3MzM4NCwtMTkwMjE0NDA5MSwtNzg4MDY3NjIyLD
+IyMDU1MzYyM119
 -->